Use cases

 01. HR teams using candidate scoring

-When HR wants to rely on scoring, but still lacks a defensible basis for doing so.
+When HR wants to rely on scoring, but still lacks a solid basis for doing so.

 The system already helps prioritize, filter or classify candidates, but the organization still does not have a clear dossier that sustains human oversight, traceability and sensitive decision-making.